jdb45/kittens_trex/README.md

 Generate access token

-Create file called keys.py.
+Open the keys.py file.
 Replace XXXX with your keys and secrets

 ```
 keys = {